 Businesses should always choose the most secure project management and communication tools.
 While Entra ID or Zoom have their own security features, they alone are not enough.
 Organizations must be able to create gateways, use MFA authentication, protect remote access, and manage team member privileges.

 It’s time to make your remote and on-site work safe.
-Get in touch with NordLayer , and we’ll help you create a solution that fits your business needs.
+Get in touch with NordLayer, and we’ll help you create a solution that fits your business needs.

 Senior Creative Copywriter

-Agne is a writer with nearly 20 years of experience in PR, SEO, and creative writing.
-With a love for playing with words and meanings, she creates unique content.
-Introverted and often lost in thought, Agne balances her passion for the tech world with hiking adventures across various countries.
-She appreciates the IT field for its endless learning opportunities.
+Agne is a writer with over 15 years of experience in PR, SEO, and creative writing.
+With a love for playing with words and meanings, she crafts content that’s clear and distinctive.
+Agne balances her passion for language and tech with hiking adventures in nature—a space that recharges her.